cvdebeer/MS2-Hallowed-Hunt/README.md

 - Internet Explorer - none of the functionality or features were working.
 - Opera - Game pages and boards worked as looked as expected.
 The index page buttons were not styled as expected but still functioned.

 I tested the game on my Ipad in Safari - the index page looked and worked as expected, but the game board did not.
 When the cards "flipped" over the face cards were not visible.
-This is a bug that will need to be sorted out in the near future so that it will be playable by Mac Users.
+I eventually found the solution on Stackoverflow and made the background colour transparent.
+This made the face-card visible, so I assume that it is working on all Safari browsers too.

 ##### User Facing